johnsie/Guides/Design-Patterns.md

 [Click to see my Github project for this guide](https://github.com/users/johnsie/projects/4/)

+### Patterns being covered

+The following definitions are heavily summarised.
+Please use them only to help remember what separates the different patterns.

+1. **Simple Factory Pattern** - Utilises a class that has a single method for deciding which type of class to instantiate

+2. **Factory Method Pattern** - Provices and interface/abstract class for creating objects.
+Allows subclasses to decide which concrete class to instantiate

+3. **Abstract Factory Method** - Factory of factories.
+Contains abstact & concrete factories  and well as abstract & concrete products

 ## Simple Factory Pattern

 A simple factory pattern utilises a class that has single method which decides what type of class to instantiate and return.